John Greenleaf Whittier Quotes

 • Beneath the winter's snow lie germs of summer flowers.

-Summer Lying Flower
+Summer Flower

 John Greenleaf Whittier (1857*).
 “Poems of John Greenleaf Whittier”, p.109